Circumcision for Children – Getting Circumcised Before Adolescence

 The goal is to minimize your boy’s discomfort and promote healing.
 You will be shown how to minimize the risk of infection and informed of warning signs to watch for in case of any complications.
 Our doctors are available by phone after surgery and will respond quickly to questions or concerns.

-You will likely be able to take your child home 2 to 4 hours after the surgery.
+You will likely be able to take your child home 1 to 2 hours after the surgery.
 Encourage extra rest the first day.
-Most children can be more active on the day after surgery.
 Follow your doctor’s instructions about when your child can do vigorous exercise.
 This includes sports, running, and physical education.
-When you leave the hospital, you will get more information about how to take care of your child at home.
 The doctor will tell you when your child can start normal activities again.